Understanding the Importance of Apostilles for Death Certificates

 Hague vs. Non-Hague Countries

 If the receiving country is part of the Hague Apostille Convention, the process ends with the apostille.
+If the receiving country is not part of the Hague Convention, the process changes to:

 State authentication